 • Pricing: Free

-If you have design-focused clients and want to be a rock star at your next showing or open house, download the free Houzz app.
+Download the free Houzz app if you have design-focused clients and want to be a rock star at your next showing or open house.
 Along with contractor recommendations and shopping, Houzz has an augmented reality feature that lets you preview what a room might look like furnished—right from your phone during a showing.
 Perfect for demonstrating the potential of under-construction or dated homes.

 Visit Houzz